Phillip-England/flint/README.md

 Then, you can move `flint` somewhere on your `PATH` to use on your system.

 ## Config
-`flint` require a `flint.json` to gain a bit of context on how to build your assets.
+`flint` requires a `flint.json` to gain a bit of context on how to build your assets.

 Here is an example `flint.json`:
 ```json